The Mississippi Forestry Commission (MFC) has a new wildfire reporting phone number to call in Mississippi:

 “We are very excited to announce our new wildfire reporting number,” said Randy Giachelli, Fire Chief, Mississippi Forestry Commission.
-“Having one easy-to-remember phone number will streamline the wildfire reporting process for the public.
+“Having one easy-to-remember phone number will streamline the wildfire reporting process for the public and our emergency management partners.
 The same number can also be used to obtain a burning permit anywhere in Mississippi.”

 About the Mississippi Forestry Commission